-The variable portion due to Thierry Pilenko for the financial year 2012 is €1,672,704 and will be paid in 2013.
+The variable portion due to Thierry Pilenko for the financial year 2013 will be paid in 2014.

-Furthermore, on June 15, 2012, the Board of Directors resolved that Thierry Pilenko can benefit from a deferred compensation equal to, at a maximum, 20% of his gross annual fixed compensation, i.e. \in 180,000 gross.
-This deferred compensation can be paid to him in 2015 at the double condition (i) that he is still in the Group and (ii) that performance conditions of the Group are achieved.
-The performance will be measured by the progression and achievement by Technip, over the period of financial years 2012, 2013 and 2014, of satisfactory performance in relation to Health/Security/Environment (HSE), Operating Income From Recurring Activities (OIFRA) and Order Intake.
+Furthermore, on June 14, 2013, the Board of Directors resolved that Thierry Pilenko can benefit from a deferred compensation equal to, at a maximum, 20% of his gross annual fixed compensation.
+This deferred compensation can be paid to him in 2016 at the double condition (i) that he is still in the Group and (ii) that performance conditions of the Group are achieved.
+The performance will be measured by the progression and achievement by Technip, over the period of financial years 2013, 2014 and 2015, of satisfactory performance in relation to Health/Security/Environment

+(HSE), Operating Income From Recurring Activities (OIFRA) and Order Intake.